 Our constant struggle for data and measurability misses this important aspect of our teaching.

 In The Simpsons version of “The Raven” by Edgar Allan Poe, Bart is depicted as the raven, with Homer doing a fine rendition of the poem’s bereft narrator, Marge appearing as a painting of the dead Lenore, and James Earl Jones providing a stellar voiceover.

 Years ago I posted this video when this site was strictly for my classroom use.
 It received so many hits, many of which were demanding of my time, that I had to take it down.

 Also on Facebook and Twitter.
-All writing on this site is copyrighted © by Thomas Fasano 2014-15.
-Any additional copyrighted material is included as “fair use” for critical analysis only, and will be removed at the request of copyright owner(s).
+All writing on this site is copyrighted © by Thomas Fasano.
+Any additional copyrighted material is included as “fair use” for critical analysis and classroom use only, and will be removed at the request of copyright owner(s).

 This is the only filmed interview of the great poet Karl Shapiro I’ve been able to find.
 It’s been sourced from a 16mm film by Karl Shapiro and Arthur Hoyle, Santa Monica, CA: Pyramid Films, 1976.